santos22/coffee-rest/README.md

 ```

 ## Improvements
-The following is a list of improvements that could be implemented to enhance the application (e.g. performance, code readability, etc):
+The following is a list of improvements that could be implemented to enhance the application (e.g. performance, usability, code readability, etc):
 - [ ] Simple UI for users to use instead of using something like Postman
 - [ ] Adding validation when creating coffee shops (e.g. checking for actual addresses, valid latitude and longitude coordinates, etc.)
 - [ ] Caching results for finding nearest coffee shops in order to limit calls made to Google API